Office of the Vice President for

-Information Technology (I.T.) will create and maintain a list of standard campus-wide supported software.
+Technology Services (TS) will create and maintain a list of standard campus-wide supported software.
 This list will provide and explain levels of support for each software application.
-A form for requesting other software not on the list will be available.
-Information Technology will also maintain a list of software that is installed on campus, but not necessarily maintained by I.T., or availability is limited.
+TS will also maintain a list of software that is installed on campus, but not necessarily maintained by TS, or availability is limited.
 See the Supported Software Guide for the lists of standard software, other software, and the software request form.

 - Purchase and support campus standard software.

 - Provide methods and procedures for distributing software.